The vision behind Opera 15 and beyond

 It’s no coincidence that Opera 15 was released on the same day as our rapid release cycle began.
 You’ll soon see what’s on the table for future versions.
 At the moment, we’re looking at themes, syncing between devices and improving tab handling.

 If you’re a power-user (and if you’re reading this, you almost certainly are) and you find that Opera 15 doesn’t have a feature you depend upon, first check the growing list of extensions.
-You may find our basic bookmarks manager extension fits the bill — or you may find the cottonTracks extension is an innovative way to solve a problem.
+You may find our basic bookmarks manager extension fits the bill.
 If you miss Notes, try the Evernote extension.

 If you find Opera 15 is missing something that you absolutely depend on, that’s why we still have Opera 12 out, and why you are not auto-updated to 15.
 And of course, Opera 16 is just around the corner.